Restore the health of your body, brain and organ systems after mold exposure

 Month Four (Sooner if needed for significant brain “fog” and other deficits.)

 A. Restore Brain Function: Check for Brain microbial infection.
 Be aware that “leaky gut” causes influx of microbes into your system.
-Complete gut healing with amino acids prior to meal–especially threonine–and predominant energy source of butyrate.
+Complete gut healing with amino acids prior to meal–especially threonine–and predominant energy source of glutamine and butyrate.

 1. Begin a PM brain supplement powder and PM brain antioxidants to allow your brain to replenish during sleep.